CommonAccord/Polyform-Licenses/Form/SmallBusiness-1.0.0.md

 2.Ti=Copyright License

 2.sec=The licensor grants you a copyright license for the software to do everything you might do with the software that would otherwise infringe the licensor's copyright in it for any permitted purpose.
-However, you may only distribute the software according to [Distribution License](#distribution-license) and make changes or new works based on the software according to [Changes and New Works License](#changes-and-new-works-license).
+However, you may only distribute the software according to {License.Distribute.Xref} and make changes or new works based on the software according to {License.NewWork.Xref}.

 3.Ti=Distribution License

 3.sec=The licensor grants you an additional copyright license to distribute copies of the software.
-Your license to distribute covers distributing the software with changes and new works permitted by [Changes and New Works License](#changes-and-new-works-license).
+Your license to distribute covers distributing the software with changes and new works permitted by {License.NewWork.Xref}.

 4.Ti=Notices